douglaz/psl/Releasing-a-New-Stable-Version.md

 * y = minor version
 * z = patch version

-The git branch the code is on should already have a version number in its `pom.xml` files of the form x.y.z-SNAPSHOT.
+The git branch the code is on (the working branch) should already have a version number in its `pom.xml` files of the form x.y.z-SNAPSHOT.
 Whatever x.y.z-SNAPSHOT is, the new version will be x.y.z.
 Note that the patch version is not written if it is 0.
 For example, version 1.1 is always written as x.y, not x.y.z.
 If the new version is just of the form x.y, ignore the ".z" in the below instructions.

 # Create the Stable Release